 How to Buy Rust Skins on the Console

-- Launch the Rust game on your console.
+Start Rust on your PlayStation or Xbox console.

-- Go to the in-game shop and select the ‘Store’ tab in the main menu.
+Go to the Store tab from the main menu.

 How to Sell Rust Skins